Why Choose Us

 - Smaller incisions.
 Surgical refinements have reduced the size of the incision required during transplantation.

 The survival rates for our lung transplant recipients have soared far above the national average.
 Since the inception of the new transplant team in 2001, we have performed more than 1,000 operations with the one-year patient survival at about 90 percent and three-year patient survival at 73 percent, which is statistically better than expected for three-year graft survival.
-The average waiting time for a lung transplant was seven months, with one in four patients receiving a transplant within ten weeks of being placed on the organ donation wait list.
+The average waiting time for a lung transplant was seven months, with one in four patients receiving a transplant within ten weeks of being placed on the Lung Transplant Wait List.

 Because so many donor lungs are damaged at the time of death, less than 20 percent are viable for transplantation.
 NewYork-Presbyterian/Columbia doctors participated in a pivotal clinical trial showing the effectiveness of a novel technique called "ex vivo lung perfusion" (EVLP).
 By evaluating and preparing donor lungs outside the body before transplant surgery, EVLP could significantly increase the available pool of donated lungs by reconditioning donor lungs that have sustained damage making them suitable for transplantation.